intentframe/intentframe/docs/architecture.md

 - Scope analysis

 All output fields are bounded by `AEFieldLimit` — no single field can exceed 600 characters, no list can exceed 10–15 items.
 This structurally limits the surface available for transitive injection.

+#### Why temperature=0 and prompt design matter

+The AE runs `gpt-4o-mini` at `temperature=0`.
+This is deliberate.
+Prompt and temperature serve different functions:

+- **Prompt** shapes *where* the model concentrates probability mass — what it attends to and what analytical patterns it checks for.
+The AE prompt teaches three cross-checks: reason vs. data (catches Attack 15: reason says "$49.99", data is `$4,999`), key vs. value (catches Attack 17: vendor field contains a system policy dump), reason vs. target (catches `target=/etc/passwd` paired with `reason="reading expense report"`).
+- **Temperature** controls how faithfully the model commits to that concentration during generation. `temperature=0` is greedy decoding — the model always picks the highest-probability token, so the same intent produces the same analysis on every run.

+Together they are multiplicative: a strong prompt concentrates probability mass on the right analytical path, and `temperature=0` ensures the model commits to it every time.
+This is why Attack 2 reproduces 10/10 BLOCK across consecutive runs (see [docs/evidence.md § Reproducibility](evidence.md#reproducibility-10-consecutive-runs-of-attack-2)).

+`temperature=0` is not truly deterministic — GPU parallelism, sparse Mixture-of-Experts routing, and floating-point precision contribute residual ~5% variation even at `temperature=0`.
+This is why deterministic gates (`command_shield`, constraint checks, domain modules) backstop the AI layers: when the LLM stage rigidly misses something, the structural floor still holds.

+The Guardian uses a reasoning model (`gpt-5-mini`) which does not accept the `temperature` parameter; output variability is controlled via `reasoning.effort` instead.

+#### What active_domains and intent_limits provide to the Guardian

+The Guardian receives, alongside the AE's report, two policy-derived signals that are **independent of AE output**:

+- **`active_domains`** — deterministically extracted from the user's policy by `_extract_active_domains()`.
+If the user has a `spending` intent limit, the `spending` domain is in `active_domains` regardless of whether the AE classified the action as spending.
+A poisoned AE that omits the spending classification cannot remove the limit.
+- **`intent_limits`** — the user's natural-language semantic boundaries (`limit_id`, `domain`, `raw` text, optional `threshold`).
+Each limit is injected into the Guardian prompt as a trusted, named policy boundary.
+When the Guardian blocks, it cites the limit's `raw` text verbatim — the audit log shows which user policy was applied, not just "the AI said no."

+This is why the `invoice-face-value` limit appears verbatim in every Attack 2 block message: it is the user's policy text, anchored in the policy registry, that the Guardian is enforcing — not a free-form AI judgment.

 ### Guardian — "Should we allow it?"